Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 No. While plea agreements of this type are common in some states, in Oregon this practice is prohibited by state law (see below).
 Other charges, such as a reckless driving ticket, are subject to plea negotiations, charge reduction or dismissal.

-ORS 813.170 Plea agreement prohibited.
 (1) [A] person charged with the offense of driving under the influence of intoxicants shall not be allowed to plead “guilty” or “no contest” to any other offense in exchange for a dismissal of the offense charged.
-No district attorney or city attorney shall make any motion and no judge shall enter any order in derogation of this section.
+No [prosecutor] shall make any motion and no judge shall enter any order in derogation of this section.
 This section does not prohibit [entry into] diversion as provided under ORS 813.200.

 (2) Notwithstanding ORS 135.881 to 135.901, a person charged with the offense of driving under the influence of intoxicants shall not be allowed to enter into any program of supervised performance or diversion except as provided under ORS 813.200.